Keyboard shortcuts

 aozora-traceDWARF symbolicator + samply gecko-trace loader.
 Dev-only.

-aozora-xtaskHost-side dev tooling (samply wrapper, trace analysis, corpus pack/unpack).
+aozora-xtaskHost-side dev tooling (samply wrapper, trace analysis, corpus pack/unpack, schema dumps).
 Not on the just build path.

 Three concrete wins from the split.